 - 2-page personal statement explaining how a master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree

 - Applicants can upload their writing samples and statements as part of the application.

-- Resume or curriculum vitae listing your employment history, scholarships/fellowships, and awards, etc.
+- Resume or curriculum vitae listing your educational and employment history, any scholarships/fellowships, internships, and awards, etc.